San Francisco Bay Area: Media

-The San Francisco Bay Area is the sixth-largest television market and the fourth-largest radio market in the U.S. The Bay Area's oldest radio station, KCBS (AM), began as an experimental station in San Jose in 1909, before the beginning of commercial broadcasting.
+The San Francisco Bay Area is the tenth-largest television market and the fourth-largest radio market in the U.S. The Bay Area's oldest radio station, KCBS (AM), began as an experimental station in San Jose in 1909, before the beginning of commercial broadcasting.
 KALW was the Bay Area's first FM radio station, and first radio station to begin commercial broadcasting west of the Mississippi River when it signed on the air in 1941.
 KPIX, which began broadcasting in 1948, was the first television station to air in the Bay Area and Northern California.

-All major U.S. television networks have affiliates serving the region, including KTVU 2 (FOX), KRON-TV 4 (Local News/MyNetwork), KPIX 5 (CBS), KGO-TV 7 (ABC), KQED-TV 9 (PBS), KNTV 11 (NBC), KBCW 44/45 (CW), KQEH 54 (PBS), and KKPX 65 (Ion).
-Bloomberg West, a show that focuses on topics pertaining to technology and business, was launched in 2011 from a studio in and continues to broadcast from San Francisco.
+All major U.S. television networks have affiliates serving the region, including KTVU 2 (FOX), KRON-TV 4 (The CW), KPIX 5 (CBS), KGO-TV 7 (ABC), KQED-TV 9 (PBS), KNTV 11 (NBC), KICU-TV 36 (MyNetworkTV), KPYX 44 (Independent), KQEH 54 (PBS), and KKPX 65 (Ion).
+Bloomberg West, a show that focuses on topics pertaining to technology and business, was launched in 2011 and continues to broadcast from San Francisco.

-Public broadcasting outlets include both a television station and a radio station, both broadcasting under the call letters KQED from a facility near the Potrero Hill neighborhood.
+Public broadcasting outlets include both a television and a radio station, both broadcasting from near the Potrero Hill neighborhood under the call letters KQED.
 KQED-FM is the most-listened-to National Public Radio affiliate in the country.
 Another local broadcaster, KPOO, is an independent, African-American owned and operated noncommercial radio station established in 1971.

-The largest newspapers in the Bay Area are the San Francisco Chronicle and San Jose Mercury News, the highest and second-highest most widely circulated newspaper in Northern California.
-The Chronicle is most famous for a former columnist, the late Herb Caen, whose daily musings attracted critical acclaim and represented the "voice of San Francisco".
-The San Francisco Examiner, once the cornerstone of William Randolph Hearst's media empire and the home of Ambrose Bierce, declined in circulation over the years and now takes the form of a free daily tabloid, under new ownership.
-Most of the Bay Area's local regions and municipalities also have their own newspapers, such as the East Bay Times and San Mateo Daily Journal.
-The national newsmagazine Mother Jones is also based in San Francisco.
-Non-English-language newspapers include several Chinese-language papers such as Sing Tao Daily, the largest in the Bay Area by circulation, and El Mundo, a free Spanish-language weekly distributed by the Mercury News.
+The largest newspapers in the Bay Area and the most widely circulated in Northern California are the San Francisco Chronicle and San Jose Mercury News.
+The Chronicle is best known for the late Herb Caen, whose daily musings attracted critical acclaim and represented the "voice of San Francisco".
+The San Francisco Examiner, once the cornerstone of William Randolph Hearst's media empire and the home of Ambrose Bierce, declined in circulation over the years and now takes the form of a free daily tabloid.
+Additionally, most of the Bay Area's local regions and municipalities also have their own newspapers, such as the East Bay Times and San Mateo Daily Journal.
+The national newsmagazine Mother Jones is also based in San Francisco, and non-English-language newspapers include El Mundo, a free Spanish-language weekly distributed by Mercury News, and several Chinese-language papers, the largest of which is Sing Tao Daily.